-All five waste disposal workers in Israel considered as marginalized due to their blue-collar occupation, which requires physical labor in all weather conditions.
+All five waste disposal workers are marginalized in Israel due to their blue-collar occupation, which requires physical labor in all weather conditions.
 Each worker has a unique perspective on the increasing urban waste and its impact.
 From an intersectional perspective, the top of the social-professional hierarchy includes Roni, a Mizrahi-Jewish driver, followed by Hillel, a Jewish driver and former immigrant from the USSR, then Hafez, an Israeli-Palestinian driver, and Amjad, a Palestinian waste disposal worker with a job permit.
 At the bottom is William, an African work migrant bin preparer, who is most marginalized due to his ethnonational identity, job role, employment status, social class, and transnational status.
-Theoretically, it emphasizes the assumption of non-hegemonic masculinity as a challenge when it intersects with different marginalities (Radin; 1996).
+Theoretically, it emphasizes the assumption of non-hegemonic masculinity as a challenge when it intersects with different marginalities (Radin 1996).

-Despite facing the hegemonic masculine ideal that values control, domination, authority, and autonomy (Barret; 1996), waste disposal workers hold a significant and fundamental occupational role that cannot be overlooked.
+Despite facing the hegemonic masculine ideal that values control, domination, authority, and autonomy (Barret 1996), waste disposal workers hold a significant and fundamental occupational role that cannot be overlooked.
 The functioning of urban spaces would be impossible without their services.
-These workers sometimes distinguish themselves from others through their ability to construct their work within norms of masculinity, and may even generate a heroic masculine persona, which is connected to the respect they receive and the way they perform their own manhood in different contexts (Snow & Anderson; 1987, Gutmann; 1997, Hamilton et al.; 2019).
+These workers sometimes distinguish themselves from others through their ability to construct their work within norms of masculinity and may even generate a heroic masculine persona, which is connected to the respect they receive and the way they perform their manhood in different contexts (Snow and Anderson 1987; Gutmann 1997; Hamilton et al. 2019).

 Conclusion

-The waste disposal workers in Israel represent a multi-marginalized group, with only a few hired in direct employment, mostly Mizrahi-Jewish, while Palestinians or work migrants are employed indirectly.
-This marginalization is compounded by their intersectional identities in a transparent industry.
+Waste disposal workers in Israel represent a multi-marginalized group, with only a few hired in direct employment, mostly Mizrahi-Jewish, with Palestinians or migrant workers generally being employed indirectly.
+Their intersectional identities compound this marginalization in a transparent industry.
 However, within this field, a sub-hierarchy exists based on professional status.
-Despite the precarious nature of their work, each worker has strengths, such as age – vitality, good health, freedom of movement – from and to the Israeli territory, social-economic status, and creativity in earning money – the ability to get paid by selling items that were found along the waste disposal shift or work in another job.
-Their occupational identity is only one aspect of their complex and rich lives, although their precarious integral aspect of their daily life.
-This research carries knowledge production of a waste work.
-Waste disposal occupation, like other transparent or blue-collar jobs, carries a professional knowledge that many times can only be physically learned by disposing heavy bins from garbage rooms, backyards, and other urban spots.
-Through combining skills of physical and mental endurance, attention to details such as placing the bin exactly in the right angle on the sidewalk.
-By driving a waste disposal team through narrow streets and safely and constantly face social interactions.
-There is no tutorial for studying to become a waste disposal worker.
-This is a fundamental field that we cannot live without it services.
-Therefore, this non-hegemonic profession is rooted in the Global South and another step towards balancing relationships in the global system of knowledge production (Klob; 2017).
-The study adds to the literature on masculinity and gender studies, as well as labor studies in marginalized communities, specifically the structure of work in waste disposal.
-Overall, the present article highlights the importance of intersectionality in understanding the complexities of labor relations and marginalities as a challenge and as a force, in waste work in Israel, and vis-a-vis global common blue-collar occupations.
-It also highlights the strengths and resilience, and the creative navigations of waste disposal workers and the importance of recognizing and valuing their contributions to society.
+Despite the precarious nature of their work, each worker has strengths, such as age, vitality, good health, freedom of movement from and to the Israeli territory, socioeconomic status, and creativity in earning extra money with a “side hustle.”
+Their occupational identity is only one aspect of their complex and rich lives, although precarity is an integral aspect of their daily life.
+This study provides insights into waste workers’ experiences in Israel.
+The waste disposal occupation, like other transparent or blue-collar jobs, entails professional knowledge that can only be learned on the job and combines physical and mental endurance and attention to detail, such as placing the bin exactly at the right angle on the sidewalk.
+By driving a waste disposal truck through narrow streets, waste workers constantly face social interactions with the public.
+There is no course for studying to become a waste disposal worker despite it being a fundamental service that we cannot live without.
+Therefore, this non-hegemonic profession is rooted in the Global South and is another step toward balancing relationships in the global system of knowledge production (Klob 2017).
+This study adds to the literature on masculinity and gender studies, as well as labor studies of marginalized communities and waste disposal services in particular.
+It highlights the importance of intersectionality in understanding the complexities of labor relations and marginalities as a challenge and as an opportunity in waste work in Israel and vis-à-vis blue-collar occupations globally.
+It also highlights the strengths, resilience, and creative navigation of the system by waste disposal workers and the importance of recognizing and valuing their contributions to society.

 Notes (endnotes)